KilliKrate/Software-Documentation-G6/docs/Software Requirements Specification Plan.md

 #### 4.3.8 Use case: results of a quiz

-**Actors**: any logged-in user
+**Actors**: any authenticated user

-**Description**: This use case begins when a logged-in user wants to see the results of a quiz previously created (see 4.3.2)
+**Description**: This use case begins when an authenticated user wants to see the results of a quiz previously created (see 4.3.2)

 **Basic path**:
-1. The user right-clicks on the quiz, this will pop up a new menu near the mouse.
-On the new menu the user right-clicks on “Revisiona” to review a quiz’s results.
+1. The user right-clicks on the quiz, this causes a new menu to appear, close to mouse cursor.
+On the new menu the user right-clicks on “Revisione” to review a quiz’s results.
 2. The program displays a review panel where the user can easily access the result of every quiz participant by left-clicking on his username.

 **Alternate path**:
-1. If no user participated there will be no list displayed.
+1. If no user participated no list will be displayed.

 #### 4.3.9 Additional requirements

 It is assumed that the user that wants to see the results is authorized to do so.
+This is possible only if the user is the author or a collaborator of the course

 ### 4.4 Inviting